NickMcL/Myaku/README.md

 in a MongoDB database.

 The project uses two Redis caches.
-One is used to perpetually cache the first page of search results for every search query so that the first page can always be retrieved quickly, and the other is used to preemptively cache pages of search results that are likely to be requested by a user based on their recent requests.
+One is used to perpetually cache the first page of search results for every search query so that the first page for any query can always be retrieved quickly, and the other is used to preemptively cache pages of search results that are likely to be requested by a user based on their recent requests.

 ### Nginx Reverse Proxy Server